GONT-network/GONT-VM/README.md

 # GONT-VM
-Development epochs of the GONT-VM
+Epochs of the GONT-VM development.
+Source code files.